nandohendo/mdt/README.md

 Now we have `sortedDate` and `sortedDetail` which contains sorted transaction date and transaction detail respectively.

 The date will be used to fill up the collection view header, meanwhile the detail will be used to fill up the collection view cells.

+- Register

+I managed to finish the register flow, the user will be redirected to login page once they successfully registered.

 # Additional Flow